Fed's Clarida: global central banks should not coordinate policy - NewsBreak

 "Adopting formal global monetary policy cooperation could plausibly erode central bank credibility and public support for central bank independence," he said in remarks prepared for delivery to the 2021 Asia Economic Policy Conference.

-Clarida did not use his speech to directly address the key question of the day - whether the Fed should respond to high inflation by raising interest rates faster than it has suggested it will, and as Fed Governor Christopher Waller urged it do in a separate event today.
-(Reporting by Ann Saphir)
+Clarida did not use his speech to directly address the key question of the day - whether the Fed should respond to high inflation by raising interest rates faster than it has suggested it will, and as Fed Governor Christopher Waller urged it do in a separate event on Friday.

+But his views may give some insight into his thinking and the Fed's on how the U.S. central bank may position its policy given that other central banks, including the Bank of England, are signaling they will soon raise rates.

+To each central bank his own, was Clarida's message - though sometimes, they will act in what looks like a coordinated manner simply because they are experiencing similar pressures.

 Comments / 0